yupgup/jonitrythall.com/_posts/2023-11-15-daily-discussion-prompts-wiggle-work-way.markdown

 - What special sleep devices do you need?
 - Do you take naps?

+### Shelfie Saturday
+- What do you find filling up most of your shelves?
+- What do you *need* a new shelf for based on what you have piling up?
+- Got any pics of your setup?

 ### Science & Space Saturday
 - Share a recent scientific discovery or advancement that caught your attention.
 - If you could get an answer to any unsolved mystery or question about space, what would it be?